opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param maxLoc: Pointer to the returned maximum location (in 2D case).  ``NULL`` is used if not required.

     :param minIdx: Pointer to the returned minimum location (in nD case). ``NULL`` is used if not required.
 Otherwise, it must point to an array of  ``src.dims``  elements.
-The coordinates of minimum element in each dimensions will be stored sequentially there.
+The coordinates of the minimum element in each dimension are stored there sequentially.

     :param maxIdx: Pointer to the returned maximum location (in nD case).  ``NULL`` is used if not required.

     :param mask: Optional mask used to select a sub-array.

-The functions ``ninMaxLoc`` find minimum and maximum element values and their positions.
+The functions ``ninMaxLoc`` find the minimum and maximum element values and their positions.
 The extremums are searched across the whole array or, if ``mask`` is not an empty array, in the specified array region.

 The functions do not work with multi-channel arrays.
 If you need to find minimum or maximum elements across all the channels, use